-The survey, commissioned from YouGov to mark the announcement of our autumn blockbuster exhibition, The Sun: Living With Our Star, shows that attitudes have changed little – and for the worse – since a set of workshops in 2014/15 along with an online survey for the Science and Technology Facilities Council revealed three quarters of people know very little or almost nothing about the threat.
+The survey, commissioned from YouGov alongside our autumn 2018 blockbuster exhibition, The Sun: Living With Our Star, shows that attitudes have changed little – and for the worse – since a set of workshops in 2014/15 along with an online survey for the Science and Technology Facilities Council revealed three quarters of people know very little or almost nothing about the threat.

 The new survey suggests that nine out of ten people know nothing about space weather, that most are not worried, half are unprepared and only three quarters of people know that the Sun is a star.